qbrilliance/qristal-core/docs/md/quantum_gates.md

-# Quantum Gates

-This section is a quick reference on quantum gates expressed in these formats:
+This section provides a quick reference on common quantum gates.

 - I - Identity
     - Unitary Description and Decomposition Rules